Anirudh257/AttendingUnivesityOfCaliforniaAtRiverside/internships-and-fulltime/README.md

 * Before preparing for an ML role, it is imperative to know the actual requirement.
 For example, does it require building pipelines/ or deploying ML models/or is it more research-focused.
 * A good way to revise fundamentals is to do ML courses in your degree.
 * The popularity of ML has led to an explosion of roles across various domains like LLMs, Generative AI, etc. Some roles have an explicit **MS** or **PhD** requirement (mostly research-oriented roles) but many roles have relaxed requirements. **Don't apply to a role if you don't meet these basic requirements**.
 * **In my opinion, the best way to improve the chances of call-backs is to do relevant projects in the domain**.
+* Getting a callback in research roles is highly dependent on your research domain. **Only apply to roles where you have significant research experience**.
 * Most ML interviews comprise of these 5 rounds:

 | Type of Round | Resources |